Duration: Meets one weekend per month for 7 months. April through October 2026. Fridays and Saturdays.

 here.

-Instructor: Reisha Beck Guest instructor Gabe Garms
+Instructor: Reisha Beck Guest instructors Gabe Garms and Natasha Clarke

-This 7 month course is a hands on, full bodied wildcrafting experience.
+This 7-month course is a hands-on, full-bodied wildcrafting experience.
 Participants will join me on wild harvesting missions for food, medicine and crafting materials.
 We will be driving long distances, climbing steep cliffs, sleeping under the stars and sharing wild food meals together.
 This course is for people longing to incorporate wild plants into their daily lives, by building relationships and reciprocity with the land they call home.
 As we harvest, we will tend wild patches, and give back and create a more abundant wild food system for future humans and non humans.
 We will build relationships with nutrient dense foods that feed our families and communities.
 We will harvest wild medicines that heal and transform our souls.
 We will spin fibers and weave our dreams.
 We will create comradery in shared experiences together.

 • Here are the main wildcrafting projects we will be doing, for a detailed calendar click here :